 Thesis project - ADS

 In the thesis project, the student carries out a research project at Utrecht University or at another organization.
 All projects are performed within the applied data science focus area.
 The research activity will be done under the responsibility of a scientific staff member of Utrecht University and on a topic related to primary electives in the master programme.
 A list of pre-approved projects, to which students will be matched, is provided by the programme.
-Some of these projects (approximately 10) will be done within a Graduation Traineeship.
-In this context, besides completing the project, students will follow a personal development programme.

 The contact person for the thesis projects is the ADS thesis coordinator, who can be reached at thesis.ads@uu.nl.